mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 lobbying the Imperial bureaucracy for assistance but so far they have received little help.
-It seems that the Imperium does not want to rock the boat in Shinkan, whether or not the subsector’s successes have been achieved by questionable means.
+It seems that the Imperium does not want to rock the boat in Shinkan, whether or not the subsector's successes have been achieved by questionable means.

-The bulk of the Imperial Navy’s 76th fleet is headquartered at Sekwon with squadrons stationed throughout the subsector.
+The bulk of the Imperial Navy's 76th fleet is headquartered at Sekwon with squadrons stationed throughout the subsector.
 The Naval Base on Iidsha includes a training facility and operational center